You Gotta Know…These NAQT Members

 Director of Community College Programs

 Chad Kubicek grew up in Columbus, Nebraska, where the lack of quiz bowl opportunities led him to join the forensics team, and he became Columbus High’s first-ever double-ruby member of the National Forensic League.
 Matriculating at Iowa State University, he joined the quiz bowl team as a freshman, was a teammate of Rob Hentzel for five years, and served as the club’s treasurer and tournament director before graduating with a degree in mathematics.
 He became a full member of NAQT in 2000 and was elected CFO in 2003.
-Chad and his wife Shelly and their handsome second-grader Matthew currently reside in the Kansas City area.
+Chad and his wife Shelly and their handsome seventh-grader Matthew currently reside in the Kansas City area.

 Joel Gluskin grew up in Buffalo Grove, IL, where he played on the quiz bowl team at Adlai E. Stevenson High School, including the team that won the school’s first state championship in 2000.
 Joel has an undergraduate degree from Washington University in St. Louis, where he majored in mathematics, political science, and economics.
 Currently, Joel lives with his wife Talya in Houston, where he is a senior refined products trader at Shell Trading (US) Company.
 Joel became a member in 2006.

 Nathan Murphy spent his childhood first in Pittsburgh and then in Boise, where he captained Bishop Kelly High School to its first state quiz bowl title.
 He played at Gonzaga University, and in 2007 he earned his degree in mechanical engineering.
 Later that year he joined The Boeing Company and volunteered at his first HSNCT; he continued to work at various NAQT championships and became Logistics Director for the HSNCT and ICT in 2014.
-Nathan works as a structural analyst on Boeing commercial aircraft mechanical systems, officiates various sports including women’s collegiate basketball, and lives near Seattle with his wife, Eileen, and their children, Annika, Russell, and Keaton.
+Nathan works as a structural analyst on Boeing commercial aircraft mechanical systems, officiates various sports including women’s collegiate basketball, and lives near Tampa with his wife, Eileen, and their children, Annika, Russell, and Keaton.
 Nathan became a member in 2015.

 Andrew grew up in Virginia, and became involved in academic competition while attending Thomas Jefferson High School for Science and Technology in the early 1990s.
 As an undergraduate at the University of Virginia, he led his team to two ACF titles, and won three more while a graduate student in English at the University of Chicago, where he also picked up two NAQT championships.
 While attending Stanford Law School, he won his sixth ACF national championship in 2010.
 Formerly the director of operations for the Academic Competition Federation, he received the 2007 N. Gordon Carper Lifetime Achievement Award for his services to the quiz bowl community.
 Andrew works as an attorney in California.